Elective Offerings

 How to join the MBMS program

 Students currently enrolled in a Dual Language program will automatically continue in the program.
-If you would like to join the Dual Language program for the first time, please express your interest on the annual registration form or contact MBMS Assistant Principal Claudia Bugarin at [email protected] for more information.
+If you would like to join the Dual Language program for the first time, please express your interest by contacting your school counselor.

 Staff Contacts